miguelvalero/DroneEngineeringEcosystem/README.md

 ## Drone Engineering Ecosystem installation
 Follow these steps:

-1. Log in in your GitHub account.
+Log in in your GitHub account.
 Then make a fork from the Drone Engineering Ecosystem repository.
 Now you have a copy of the original repository in your account.
 We will refer to this repository as "forked".

-2. Clone the forked repository in your computer:
+Clone the forked repository in your computer:
 ```
    git clone (URL of forked)
 ```

-3. Now you have created the "local" repository.
+Now you have created the "local" repository.
 The system has created a connector between the local repository and the original.
 The connector is named "origin".
 See this with this command:
 ```
    git remote -v
 ```

 Now change the the name of the connector:
 ```
    git remote rename origin forked
 ```

-And create a new connector between the local repository and the original:
+Create a new connector between the local repository and the original:
 ```
     git remote add origin https://github.com/miguelvalero/DroneEngineeringEcosystem
 ```

 Check that now you have two connectors: "forked" connects your local repository with the forked one, and "origin" connects the local with the original:
 ```
    git remote -v